ikheyfets/open_weather_wrapper/README.md

 python backend/main.py
 ```

-Navigate to [http://localhost:8000](http://localhost:8000) and you'll see your weather forecast.
+Navigate to http://localhost:8000/?zip_code=`<Insert zip code here>` and you will see your forecast.